vluu03/cse15l-lab-reports/sshTutorial.md

-Here are the commands I tried: cd ~  //changes directory to home directory cd  //Since there is no directory listed after cd, you will stay in the same directory ls -lat  // ls -a  //ls will show all the files in the current directory, adding -a will show all the hidden files in the directory as well as adding as "." to the name ls <directory> where <directory> is /home/linux/ieng6/cs15lwi23/cs15lwi23aut ("aut" being the letters from the account of another group member) //This tries to access the directory of another student's account cp /home/linux/ieng6/cs15lwi23/public/hello.txt ~/   //Makes a copy of the file hello.txt to home directory cat /home/linux/ieng6/cs15lwi23/public/hello.txt  //Prints the content of hello.txt
+Here are the commands I tried: cd ~  //changes directory to home directory cd  //Since there is no directory listed after cd, you will stay in the same directory ls -lat  //lists all files within the current directory as well as adding as "." to the name, including hidden files ls -a  //lists all files in the directory as well as adding as "." to the name, including hidden files ls <directory> where <directory> is /home/linux/ieng6/cs15lwi23/cs15lwi23aut ("aut" being the letters from the account of another group member) //This tries to access the directory of another student's account cp /home/linux/ieng6/cs15lwi23/public/hello.txt ~/   //Makes a copy of the file hello.txt to home directory cat /home/linux/ieng6/cs15lwi23/public/hello.txt  //Prints the content of hello.txt